crypticCaroline/puppyplaymates/README.md

                             folder='/user_images/',
                             public_id=public_id)

-I then saved the full url for that image into the MongoDB database.
+I then saved the full URL for that image into the MongoDB database.
 I saved the base cloudinary URL in my variables folder and added the public_id to the end.
-The base url is in the dashboard of your cloudinary account.
-I specified the folder in my ur string
+The base URL is in the dashboard of your cloudinary account.
+I specified the folder in my URL string

         cloudinary_url = ('https://res.cloudinary.com/puppyplaymate/image/upload/user_images/')

 ### Flask Mail
-I have chosen to use gmail as my mail provider along side [Flask Mail](https://pythonhosted.org/Flask-Mail/) to send mail to users from within the app.
+I have chosen to use Gmail as my mail provider alongside [Flask Mail](https://pythonhosted.org/Flask-Mail/) to send mail to users from within the app.
-You will need to ensure you set your email provider up  to Allow less secure apps otherwise gmail will block you being able to send/recieve emails through the application.
+You will need to ensure you set your email provider up  to Allow less secure apps otherwise Gmail will block you being able to send/receive emails through the application.
 You will also need to enable IMAP as well.
 You can find some helpful tips [Flask Mail Help](https://www.twilio.com/blog/2018/03/send-email-programmatically-with-gmail-python-and-flask.html)
-I have used gmails smtp server.  -  see [Configeration](#Configeration) to set up your application configerations
+I have used Gmail’s smtp server.  -  see [Configuration](#Configeration) to set up your application configurations